 - Appointment of Nominee Directors.

-These covenants are called affirmative or positive covenants because they do not put any restriction on anything but normally impose certain additional task to the borrower.
+These covenants are affirmative or positive because they do not restrict anything but usually impose certain additional tasks on the borrower.

 - Submission of financial statements from time to time as agreed in the loan agreement.

-- Maintenance of certain working capital level and net worth of the company.
+- Maintenance of certain working capital levels and net worth of the company.

-- Secure debt payment by maintaining sinking fund.
+- Secure debt payment by maintaining a sinking fund.

-What not have you to do for obtaining and maintaining that loan in the company?
+What not you have to do to obtain and maintain that loan in the company?
 Taking money from a financial institution is not so easy.
 Borrowers lose all their freedom.
 But, if we think from the point of view of the bank or financial institution, who is holding public money with it, has to do such due diligence before handing over that money to anybody.
-They have to make sure that the loan does not become bad debt.1
+They have to make sure that the loan does not become bad debt.